TheSilvered/nest/docs/c_api/c_api-format.md

 **Description:**

-Prints a string to the Nest standard output appending a newline character.
+Print a string to the Nest standard output appending a newline character.

 !!!warning
     Do not use this function to print `Str` objects, use